 This time of year, there’s plenty of spookiness to startle and sometimes even downright terrify us, but one fear that many of us carry throughout the year is the fear of cognitive decline as we age.
 While it’s true that dementia and other types of Alzheimer’s disease are more prevalent as we grow older, it’s also true that there are steps we can each take today to maintain a healthy brain and reduce our risk for cognitive decline:

-Nightingale Homecare, the Arizona home health care experts, are available to help seniors keep a healthy brain, body and mind through our professional in-home care services.
+Nightingale Homecare, the Sun City home health care experts, are available to help seniors keep a healthy brain, body and mind through our professional in-home care services.
 Customized to each individual, we can help in a variety of ways:

 Exercise: we know it’s so important to maintain our flexibility and agility, to keep our heart healthy, and our weight under control.
 But equally important as physical exercise is the need to exercise and sharpen our minds, especially as we age.